-- 30. This amended Directive shall come into effect on May 1, 2019 and shall replace the amended Directive which came into effect on November 1, 2010. - 31.
-A categorization or determination made under the provisions of the Directive prior to this amended Directive coming into effect are deemed to be a categorization or determination (as applicable) properly made under this amended Directive.
+- 37. This revised version of the Directive is effective on October 13, 2022 and replaces the amended Directive which came into effect on May 1, 2019. - 38.
+A categorization or determination made under the provisions of the Directive prior to this amended Directive coming into effect is deemed to be a categorization or determination (as applicable) properly made under this amended Directive.

-Annex 1: Definitions
+ANNEX 1: DEFINITIONS